Trees of Graphs as Boundaries of Hyperbolic Groups: The (extended) Whitehead graph of a virtually free rigid cluster factor of

 In the next two propositions we derive basic properties of the graphs $W_v$ as above.

 \begin{prop} \proplabel{M.1} Let ${\mathcal Q}=(F,{\mathcal H})$ be a free abstract factor, and let $W_{\rm min}$ be a minimal Whitehead graph for $\mathcal Q$.
-Then the following conditions are equivalent: \begin{enumerate} \item[(1)] $W_{\rm min}$ is a 2-connected graph (i.e. connected, and without a cut vertex); \item[(2)] $F$ has no nontrivial splitting as a free product relative to $\mathcal H$. \end{enumerate} \end{prop} \begin{proof} We say that a vertex $x$ of a graph $X$ is a \emph{cut vertex} if the space $|X|\setminus\{ x \}$ has more connected components than $|X|$.
-It is an easy observation that any minimal Whitehead graph of a free abstract factor has no cut vertex (see e.g. Lemma~2.3 in \cite{Cashen:cyclic_splittings:2017}).
-On the other hand, by Proposition~2.6 from \cite{Cashen:line_patterns:2016}, the following three conditions are equivalent: \begin{enumerate} \item[(1)] $F$ splits freely relative to $\mathcal H$, \item[(2)] every minimal Whitehead graph for $\mathcal Q$ is not connected, \item[(3)] some minimal Whitehead graph for $\mathcal Q$ is not connected. \end{enumerate}
+Then the following conditions are equivalent: \begin{enumerate} \item[(1)] $W_{\rm min}$ is a 2-connected graph (i.e. finite, connected, nonempty, not equal to a single vertex, and cutpoint-free); \item[(2)] $F$ has no splitting as a free product relative to $\mathcal H$ (i.e. a splitting as a free product with nontrivial factors where the classes in $\mathcal H$ are all elliptic). \end{enumerate} \end{prop} \begin{proof} We say that a vertex $x$ of a graph $X$ is a \emph{cut vertex} if the space $|X|\setminus\{ x \}$ has more connected components than $|X|$.
+It is an easy observation that any minimal Whitehead graph of a free abstract factor has no cut vertex (see e.g. Lemma~2.3 in \cite{Cashen:cyclic_splittings:2017}) so any component is either cutpoint-free or an isolated edge.
+On the other hand, by Proposition~2.6 from \cite{Cashen:line_patterns:2016}, the following three conditions are equivalent: \begin{enumerate} \item[(1)] $F$ splits as a free product relative to $\mathcal H$, \item[(2)] every minimal Whitehead graph for $\mathcal Q$ is not connected, \item[(3)] some minimal Whitehead graph for $\mathcal Q$ is not connected. \end{enumerate}

-The proposition follows directly from these two observations. \end{proof}
+The proposition follows directly from these two observations and the fact that $F$ is non-elementary. \end{proof}

 \begin{prop} \proplabel{M.2} Let $G$ be a 1-ended hyperbolic group which is not cocompact Fuchsian, and let ${\mathcal Q}_v=(G(v), {\mathcal H}_v)$ be any rigid cluster factor of the Bowditch JSJ splitting for $G$.
-If the group $G(v)$ is vitrtually free, then any minimal Whitehead graph for ${\mathcal Q}_v$ (for any choice of a finite index free subgroup $F<G(v)$) is 2-connected. \end{prop} \begin{proof} Suppose on the contrary that some minimal Whitehead graph $W$ for ${\mathcal Q}_v$ (related to a finite index free subgroup $F$ of $G(v)$, and to the induced from ${\mathcal H}_v$ family $\mathcal P$ of peripheral subgroups of $F$, as described in \Ssecref{F}, right before \Lemref{Y.4}) is not 2-connected.
-It follows from \Propref{M.1} that $F$ splits freely relative to $\mathcal P$.
+If the group $G(v)$ is virtually free, then any minimal Whitehead graph for ${\mathcal Q}_v$ (for any choice of a finite index free subgroup $F<G(v)$) is 2-connected. \end{prop} \begin{proof} Suppose on the contrary that some minimal Whitehead graph $W$ for ${\mathcal Q}_v$ (related to a finite index free subgroup $F$ of $G(v)$, and to the family $\mathcal P$ of peripheral subgroups of $F$ induced from ${\mathcal H}_v$, as described in \Ssecref{Y}, right before \Lemref{Y.4}) is not 2-connected.
+It follows from \Propref{M.1} that $F$ splits as a free product relative to $\mathcal P$.
 Our next goal is to deduce from this fact the following.